Domains

 Quick Feet

 Passive: You have a Momentum clock with 4 segments.
-Whenever you cross an edge or succeed on a Maneuver action roll, add 1 segment to your Momentum clock.
-Your Momentum clock resets at the start of each intermission.
+Whenever you cross an edge, add 1 segment to your Momentum clock.
+Your Momentum clock empties at the start of each intermission.

 Action (maneuver):